ALIGN-analoglayout/ALIGN-public/sub_circuit_identification/README.rst

 Usage
 ------
-A combination of library based and rule based method is used for automatic annotation.
+An integrated flow using a combination of library-based and rule-based methods are used for automatic annotation.
 We support docker based flow as it helps in minimizing environment setup issues.

-**Library based annotation**
+**Library-based annotation**
     - Library based annotation is used for identifying smaller circuits (primitives) in the design.
 We use VF2 based subgraph isomorphism to map library elements to the circuit.

-**Rule based annotation**
+**Rule-based annotation**
     - Analog designs are dominated by arrays in the circuits which need a structured layout.
 To identify array structures in the layout we use graph traversal which is then used to put common centroid constraints.

 Run a Python-based test using docker